neon-bindings/rfcs/text/0000-promise.md

 ## Summary
 [summary]: #summary

-Provides an ergonomic API for executing tasks on the libuv threadpool and notifying JavaScript on the main thread with a result.

 This RFC provides for two related, but distinct features: `JsPromise` and `TaskBuilder`.
 Since users will frequently be interacting with both, designing the two in tandem will result in a better design.

 ### `JsPromise`